Does Chamomile Tea Have Caffeine

 Natural Ingredients of Chamomile Tea

-The calming effect of chamomile tea isn’t because of a lack of caffeine but due to its natural constituents.
+The calming effect of chamomile tea isn’t because of a lack of caffeine but because of its natural constituents.
 Chamomile contains antioxidants, flavonoids, and other compounds beneficial to health.

 Blocked Word: Apigenin – A bioactive compound in chamomile believed to have anti-inflammatory, antioxidant, and mild sedative effects.